Trout: Habitat

-Trout are usually found in cool (50–60 F), clear streams and lakes, although many of the species have anadromous strains as well.
-Young trout are referred to as troutlet, troutling or fry.
+As salmonids, trout are coldwater fish that are usually found in cool (50–60 F), clear streams, wetlands and lakes, although many of the species have anadromous populations as well.
+Juvenile trout are referred to as troutlet, troutling or parr.
 They are distributed naturally throughout North America, northern Asia and Europe.
 Several species of trout were introduced to Australia and New Zealand by amateur fishing enthusiasts in the 19th century, effectively displacing and endangering several upland native fish species.
 The introduced species included brown trout from England and rainbow trout from California.
-The rainbow trout were a steelhead strain, generally accepted as coming from Sonoma Creek.
+The rainbow trout has a steelhead subspecies, generally accepted as coming from Sonoma Creek.
 The rainbow trout of New Zealand still show the steelhead tendency to run up rivers in winter to spawn.

-In Australia the rainbow trout was introduced in 1894 from New Zealand and is an extremely popular gamefish in recreational angling.
+In Australia, the rainbow trout was introduced in 1894 from New Zealand and is an extremely popular gamefish in recreational angling.

 Despite severely impacting the distribution and abundance of native Australian fish, such as the climbing galaxias, millions of rainbow and other trout species are released annually from government and private hatcheries.

 The closest resemblance of seema trout and other trout family can be found in the Himalayan Region of India, Nepal, Bhutan, Pakistan and in Tian Shan mountains of Kyrgyzstan.